superbolt-x/Talk-to-Metabase-SB/developer-guide.md

 5. **Tools**: Individual modules in the `tools/` directory expose Metabase functionality

 The core pattern is:
-1. User query → Claude → MCP client → SuperMetabase MCP server
+1. User query → Claude → MCP client → Talk to Metabase MCP server
 2. Server authenticates with Metabase
 3. Tool executes corresponding API call
 4. Response is formatted and returned to Claude